 See also: Tasawwuf

-Tarjumah See: Translation
+See: Translation

-Tasawuf See: Tasawwuf
+See: Tasawwuf

 Tasawwuf

-The creation of real living consciousness of Allah.
+The creation of a strong consciousness of Allah.
 A consciousness so strong and vivid as if one had actually seen Him, sweeping aside every trace of doubt and uncertainty.
 When this consciousness becomes complete, it creates a bond of loyalty with Allah, that fills the heart with His remembrance, His love and His intense awareness of His might.
 It becomes the essence, the ruling spirit of one’s existence, of all of one’s thoughts, actions, in prayer, morality, social behaviour, monetary dealings and so forth.
 All that one does is then inspired, governed and regulated by this all-embracing faith and overpowering realisation.
 One’s external life is completely pervaded by this internal feeling.

 The Holy Prophet May Allah's peace and blessings be upon him said, "Ihsaan means to worship Allah as if one is actually seeing Him or being seen by Him."